Save Money with Electric Vehicles

 Installations for the Electric Vehicle Supply Equipment (EVSE) Pilot were concluded in June, 2019.
 Avista successfully met the learning objectives of the pilot program, in terms of understanding how Avista can manage and support electric transportation to benefit all customers.
 View a detailed report of the EVSE pilot.

 Based on what we’ve learned, we are now developing new programs for 2020 and beyond in a comprehensive Transportation Electrification Plan, and would love to hear from you!
-If you have any questions or suggestions, please email firstname.lastname@example.org.
+View the draft Transportation Electrification Plan.
+If you have any suggestions or questions, please email firstname.lastname@example.org.

 How much can I save on gas by driving electric?